-Tips for Back Class-Page room ManageHello new Farmingdale teachers and welcome to the district!
-You are now a part of the wonderful Farmingdale family.
+Tips for Back Class- Page room Managepart of the wonderful Farmingdale family.
 This publication is just for you and your mentors.
 There will be useful information in this newsletter that will keep you informed about what is going on in our district.
 It will also provide you with ideas for making your first year a success!
 Please feel free to suggest topics you would like to see addressed in this publication.